 The credit must be added to gross income and is not refundable.
 However, this credit does not normally apply as dividends, interest and royalties are usually taxed at a flat rate with no credit for foreign taxes.

 Negotiations are under way with a number of other countries.
-The calendar of negotiations can be found here.

 In the double tax treaties, Belgium generally uses the exemption-with-progression method to prevent double taxation.